🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Active GPS Onboard Antenna

-The Notecarrier-A models feature built-in, active GPS antennas and are designed with a sufficient buffer to isolate the antenna and minimize interference with the other electronics.
-Notecarrier-A models do NOT support external GPS antennas.
+The Notecarrier A models feature built-in, active GPS antennas and are designed with a sufficient buffer to isolate the antenna and minimize interference with the other electronics.
+Notecarrier A models do not support external active (powered) GPS antennas.

 Header Descriptions